Internal communication is no longer a support function — it’s a business advantage.

 • Between peers

-Strong internal communication helps employees understand the company’s vision, goals, and priorities, which builds alignment and reduces wasted time.
+Strong internal communication helps employees understand the company’s vision, goals, and priorities, so they know what to focus on and why it matters.
+This clarity reduces confusion, aligns teams, and helps work move faster with fewer mistakes.

-Your internal communication impacts your organization in many different ways, including:
+In practice, internal communication shapes how work gets done and how people experience the organization.
+It directly impacts your organization in many ways, including:

 Why internal communication matters more than ever